mindee/mindee-api-ruby/docs/universal.md

 slug: ruby-universal-ocr
 parentDoc: 6294d97ee723f1008d2ab28e
 ---
-The Ruby OCR SDK supports generated APIs.
+The Ruby OCR SDK supports a universal wrapper class for all products.
-Generated APIs can theoretically support all APIs in a catch-all generic format.
+Universal supports all product in a catch-all generic format.

 # Quick-Start